 Garden globes are a unique way to enhance your garden’s appearance.
-These versatile balls display your entire garden in its reflective surface and works well alone or when grouped together.
+These versatile balls display your entire garden on its reflective surface and work well alone or when grouped together.

 Garden globes can be placed on globe stands — available in various materials such as wrought iron — or can sit directly on the ground.
 Gazing balls will accent colors and reflect plant’s petals and foliage if placed inside flower beds.
 You can also group garden globes of varying sizes and colors together, or tether the globes to weights to decorate the surface of ponds.